What Should be the Average Conversion Rate for Google Ads? (2026 Numbers Revealed)

 Search, Display, Shopping, and Performance Max campaigns carry completely different Google Ads conversion rate benchmarks, and comparing them against each other is a common mistake.

-- Search campaigns typically convert the highest because the user is actively looking for something.
+• Search campaigns’ typical click-to-lead conversion rate in Google Ads search campaigns converts the highest because the user is actively looking for something.

-- Display campaigns interrupt, because they reach people who weren’t searching, so intent is lower, and conversion rates reflect that.
+• Display campaigns interrupt, because they reach people who weren’t searching, so intent is lower, and Google AdWords conversion rate reflects that.

-The average conversion rate for Google Search Ads is around 7.52%, while Display Ads average closer to 0.89%, nearly an 8x difference on the same platform.
+The average click-to-lead conversion rate for Google Ads is around 7.52%, while Display Ads average closer to 0.89%, nearly an 8x difference on the same platform.

 For example, a SaaS company was averaging their Search and Display conversion rates together and thought they were sitting at 4%.
 When split out, Search was performing at 7.8%, actually above the benchmark, and Display was dragging the number down.